 - Panic attacks

-Genitourinary – that’s reproductive and urinary to you and me!
+Genitourinary – reproductive and urinary symptoms of menopause

 I would like to tell every woman I meet to LOVE YOUR VAGINA!
 Women should pay as much attention to their vaginas as they do their faces – seriously – think how much money is spent on facial products!